-Georgia draws nearly 6 million visitors almost twice the population size each year, many of them investors and entrepreneurs, which is quickly changing the economic landscape of the country.
+Georgia draws nearly 6 million visitors almost twice the population size each year, many of them entrepreneurs looking for untaped foreign investment which is quickly changing the economic landscape of the country.
 In the last decade, the economy has expanded 6-12% each year with continued growth expected in the future.

 The simplicity of opening a Georgian company and bank account for non-residents and the government's commitment to making the country business-friendly for foreign nationals and non-residents have helped to make Georgia a very attractive option for anyone looking to globalize their set structures.

 - Georgia has a territorial taxation system that allows foreign earnings to remain tax-free

 - There is an open immigration policy allowing anyone from a list of 94 countries to enter and stay in Georgia without a visa

 - There is a high degree of economic and financial freedom and is ranked 16th on world economic freedom